SumoLogic/sumologic-otel-collector-packaging/docs/ci-to-rc-promotion.md

 to release candidate status.
 You can find collector versions from:

 1. The [Build packages workflow][build_packages_workflow] runs in the packaging repository
-2. CI build artifacts in the ci-builds repositories
+2. CI build artifacts in the ci repositories

 ### Trigger the CI-to-RC promotion workflow